The Simple Formula to Calculate Video Bitrates

 There we go – now we know how much hard drive space our 2 hours of DNxHD 175 footage will take up!

 The explanation above should allow you to take whatever number you have (bitrate, file size, length of video) and calculate whichever one you don’t know yet.
-It’s important to understand why things work the way they do, because you won’t always be able to apply a simple formula.
+It’s important to understand why video bitrates work the way they do, because you won’t always be able to apply a simple formula.

 But hey, we like formulas, right?